-- --tidy remove metadata cache information and documentation for non-existent collections (to clean up after removal) even when setup actions are otherwise confined to specified collections. - --doc-index builds collections that implement documentation indexes (when documentation building is enabled), in addition to specified collections. - --clean or -c delete existing ".zo" files, thus ensuring a clean build from the source files.
-The exact set of deleted files can be controlled by "info.rkt"; see clean for more information. - --no-zo or -n refrain from compiling source files to ".zo" files. - --trust-zos fix timestamps on ".zo" files on the assumption that they are already up-to-date. - --no-launcher or -x refrain from creating executables or installing man pages (as specified in "info.rkt"; see §6.3 "Controlling raco setup with "info.rkt" Files". - --no-foreign-libs refrain from installing foreign libraries (as specified in "info.rkt"; see §6.3 "Controlling raco setup with "info.rkt" Files"). - --no-install or -i refrain from running pre-install actions (as specified in "info.rkt" files; see §6.3 "Controlling raco setup with "info.rkt" Files"). - --no-post-install or -I refrain from running post-install actions (as specified in "info.rkt" files; see §6.3 "Controlling raco setup with "info.rkt" Files"). - --no-info-domain or -d refrain from building a cache of metadata information from "info.rkt" files.
+- P (owner) (package-name) (maj) (min) constrain setup actions to the specified PLaneT package, in addition to any other specified PLaneT packages or collections. - --doc-index build collections that implement documentation indexes (when documentation building is enabled), in addition to specified collections. - --tidy remove metadata cache information and documentation for nonexistent collections or documentation (to clean up after removal), even when setup actions are otherwise confined to specified collections. - Constraining to specific tasks: - --clean or -c delete existing ".zo" files, thus ensuring a clean build from the source files.
+The exact set of deleted files can be controlled by "info.rkt"; see clean for more information. - --no-zo or -n refrain from compiling source files to ".zo" files. - --trust-zos fix timestamps on ".zo" files on the assumption that they are already up-to-date. - --no-launcher or -x refrain from creating executables or installing man pages (as specified in "info.rkt"; see §6.3 "Controlling raco setup with "info.rkt" Files"). - --no-foreign-libs or -F refrain from installing foreign libraries (as specified in "info.rkt"; see §6.3 "Controlling raco setup with "info.rkt" Files"). - --no-install or -i refrain from running pre-install actions (as specified in "info.rkt" files; see §6.3 "Controlling raco setup with "info.rkt" Files"). - --no-post-install or -I refrain from running post-install actions (as specified in "info.rkt" files; see §6.3 "Controlling raco setup with "info.rkt" Files"). - --no-info-domain or -d refrain from building a cache of metadata information from "info.rkt" files.
 This cache is needed by other tools.
-For example, raco itself uses the cache to locate plug-in tools. - --no-docs or -D refrain from building documentation. - --doc-pdf $\langle dir \rangle$ in addition to building HTML documentation, render documentation to PDF and place files in $\langle dir \rangle$ . - --no-user or -U refrain from any user-specific (as opposed to installation-specific) setup actions. - --no-planet refrain from any setup actions for PLaneT actions; this flags is implied by --no-user. - --avoid-main refrain from any setup actions that affect the installation, as opposed to user-specific actions. - --no-pkg-deps or -K refrain from checking whether dependencies among libraries are properly reflected by package-level dependency declarations.
-The check uses compiled bytecode and associated ".dep" files, and it checks only files are setup against only packages that include files that are setup.
+For example, raco itself uses the cache to locate plug-in tools. - --no-docs or -D refrain from building documentation. - --doc-pdf $\langle dir \rangle$ in addition to building HTML documentation, render documentation to PDF and place files in $\langle dir \rangle$. - --no-pkg-deps or -K refrain from checking whether dependencies among libraries are properly reflected by package-level dependency declarations, whether modules are declared by multiple packages, and whether package version dependencies are satisfied.
+Dependency checking uses ".zo" files, associated ".dep" files, and the documentation index.
+Unless --check-pkg-deps is specified, dependency checking is disabled if any collection is specified for raco setup, and missing dependencies are not treated as an error for a package that has no dependency declarations.